Spiral (2021 film): Plot

 While chasing a lead, Zeke is captured and wakes up at the warehouse, handcuffed to a pipe with a hacksaw nearby.
 He considers sawing off his arm, but successfully escapes using a loose bobby pin.
 He then discovers his former partner Peter Dunleavy, who was imprisoned when Zeke exposed a murder he committed, chained in place.
 In front of him is a large glass-crushing machine, which has been modified to hurl shrapnel at him.
 A tape recorder explains that Zeke can choose to either free him or leave him to die.
 Although Zeke attempts to save Dunleavy, he cannot get the key in time.
 Moving to another room, Zeke then finds Schenk, who is revealed to have faked his own death by using the skinned corpse of the thief who lured Bozwick into the tunnels, and has been the copycat all along.
 He explains that his last name is actually Emmerson, the son of Charlie Emmerson, who was the man Dunleavy killed because he had agreed to testify against a dirty cop.
 He also reveals that Marcus, during his time as chief, deliberately protected corrupt officers to "clean" the streets of crime more efficiently under Article 8.

 Believing that Zeke can be an ally, Schenk presents him with a final test, revealing Marcus suspended above the floor and slowly being drained of blood.
 Schenk calls 9-1-1 and claims that he is a civilian being pursued by a shooter, resulting in the dispatch of a SWAT team.
 He hands Zeke a revolver with one cartridge, and offers him the choice to either shoot a target that will save Marcus but allow Schenk to escape, or to kill Schenk and let Marcus bleed to death.
 Zeke shoots the target to save his father, causing his restraints to loosen and lowering him to the ground, and then begins to fight Schenk.
-The SWAT team arrives and inadvertently triggers a tripwire, causing Marcus' restraints to yank him upward again.
-The movement reveals a gun affixed to Marcus' arm, leading the SWAT team to mistake him for the shooter and kill him.
+The SWAT team arrives and inadvertently triggers a tripwire, causing Marcus's restraints to yank him upward again.
+The movement reveals a gun affixed to Marcus's arm, leading the SWAT team to mistake him for the shooter and kill him.
 Zeke screams in despair as Schenk escapes.